ibm-cloud-docs/monitoring/provision.md

 5. Select **Create instance**.

+6. Select the region.

-6. Select a service plan.
+7. Select a service plan.
 By default, the **Trial** plan is set.

-    For more information about the service plans, see [Service plans](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-pricing_plans#pricing_plans).
+    For more information about the service plans, see [Service plans](/docs/Monitoring-with-Sysdig?topic=Sysdig-pricing_plans#pricing_plans).

+8. Enter a service name.

-7. Select a resource group.
+9. Select a resource group.
 By default, the **Default** resource group is set.

+10. Set on automatic collection of platform metrics by clicking **Enable**.

-8. Click **Create**.
+11. Click **Create**.

 After you provision an instance,

 * The *Observability* dashboard opens.
 * A service ID is automatically created.
 You can use this service ID to get the Sysdig access key for your instance.
+The name of the service ID has the following format: `{InstanceName}-key-admin`.

 Next, configure a metric source by adding a Sysdig agent.
 This agent is responsible for collecting and forwarding metrics to Sysdig.